University of Canterbury

 Restricted Disciplines and Courses

-There are some courses which may not be available to Study Abroad students.
-These include Fine Arts (studio art) courses, some teacher education courses, 200 level LAWS courses, distance courses, courses in MBA and other Executive Development Programmes, and clinical practice courses.
+Some courses may not be available to Study Abroad students.
+These include Fine Arts (studio art) courses, some teacher education courses, 200-level LAWS courses, distance courses, courses in MBA and other Executive Development Programmes, and clinical practice courses.
 Some Physical Education and Sport Coaching courses may require police checks.
-If you need to know in advance whether you are able to take a particular course, please include a course list in your study abroad application.
+If you need to know in advance whether you can take a particular course, please include a course list in your study abroad application.

 Students wishing to study Civil and Natural Resource Engineering should provide a list of intended courses with their application.